 Read our top tips on what to look for when hiring a meeting room in our blog.

-Us & Co is a collection of professional and flexible workspaces in London Stratford, London Monument and Dublin, catering to all your business needs – be it a day office space or a hired meeting room in which to host your next work event.
+Us & Co is a collection of professional and flexible workspaces in London Stratford and London Monument, catering to all your business needs – be it a day office space or a hired meeting room in which to host your next work event.

 With our meeting facilities and conference rooms for hire, you can make your next team training day a memorable and smooth experience.
 Contact us to find out more or book a tour of our facilities today.